 Pros & Cons of Smilelove

-Smilelove has already delivered impressive results to plenty of patients.
-Our extensive research revealed that Smilelove users generally report positive results and satisfaction with the overall experience.
-Reviews from Spring 2020 express a lot of disappointment and frustration with Smilelove’s lack of customer service.
-However, this is due to their current financial situation and the COVID-19 outbreak.
-We hope that their processes return to normal as they implement their new business model.
+Our extensive research revealed that when they were still operational, Smilelove users generally report positive results and satisfaction with the overall experience.
+However, reviews from Spring 2020 express a lot of disappointment and frustration with Smilelove’s lack of customer service.
+This is due to their current financial situation and the COVID-19 outbreak.
+They claim that they’ll be able to resume production soon but at this point, we’re not so sure that will happen.

-We base our aligner company evaluations on a comprehensive five-point comparison of each company’s effectiveness, affordability, convenience, appearance, and customer support.
+For our aligner company evaluations we assess five separate criteria: effectiveness, affordability, convenience, appearance, and customer support.
 This guide contains a lot more detail on how Smilelove has historically stacked up category by category, but here’s a quick summary of the biggest pros and cons:

-- While Smilelove’s official price-point is right in line with competitors.
-In the past, they’ve run sales that dropped the price as much as $400 (although we’re unsure if these sales will continue with their new pricing model).
+- While Smilelove’s official price-point was right in line with competitors.
+In the past, they ran sales that dropped the price as much as $400.

-- 100% of Smilelove’s customers are approved for financing, no credit check required.
-Plus, their plans have 0% APR.
+- 100% of Smilelove’s customers were approved for financing, no credit check required.
+Plus, their plans had 0% APR.

-- Smilelove doesn’t have physical locations like Candid or SmileDirectClub, so getting started can be slightly more difficult.
+- Smilelove didn’t have any physical locations like SmileDirectClub, so getting started can be slightly more difficult.

 So, Do the Pros Outweigh the Cons?